The Slaves' Betrayal

 In the Forum Romanum, Senator Quintus Aurelius watched as Goths methodically stripped gold leaf from the roof of the Temple of Saturn.
 A lifelong pagan, he later wrote: "I saw barbarians handle with respect the sacred vessels they did not understand, even as they desecrated our ancient temples.
 They were more interested in portable wealth than destruction for its own sake."

 Near the Subura district, the wealthy widow Anicia Faltonia sheltered dozens of refugees in her home.
-When Gothic soldiers arrived, she met them at the door speaking their own language—she had spent years in Constantinople and learned Gothic.
-She negotiated safe passage for her household by offering her silver collection.
-Her account provides a crucial perspective: "They were not monsters but men—some cruel, some kind, all following their leader's commands."
+When Gothic soldiers arrived, she met them at the door speaking their own language.
+She had spent years in Constantinople and learned Gothic, and she negotiated safe passage for her household by offering her silver collection.
+Her account provides a crucial perspective: "They were not monsters but men, some cruel, some kind, all following their leader's commands."

 In the Lateran basilica, Bishop Innocent I (who had fortuitously gone to Ravenna before the siege) received regular reports from his clergy.
 They described how Alaric, despite being Arian Christian, honored his promise to respect Catholic churches as sanctuaries.
 The basilica of St. Peter, St. Paul Outside the Walls, and other major churches became crowded refuges for Romans of all social classes.

 Not all areas were spared.
-The Caelian and Aventine Hills saw significant destruction.
-The great food warehouses along the Tiber were looted, and many aristocratic homes were stripped of valuables.
+The Caelian and Aventine Hills saw significant destruction, the great food warehouses along the Tiber were looted, and many aristocratic homes were stripped bare.
 Yet compared to ancient sacks of cities, the violence was relatively controlled.
 Alaric knew that excessive brutality would undermine his longer-term political goals.

 The Visigoths departed after three days, carrying enormous wealth and hundreds of high-value hostages.
-They had achieved their immediate aims without destroying the city's basic infrastructure or population.
-Yet the psychological impact far exceeded the physical damage.
+They had achieved their immediate aims without destroying the city's basic infrastructure or its population.
+The psychological impact, though, far exceeded the physical damage.

 The Aftermath and Legacy

 The sack dealt a devastating blow to Roman prestige and self-confidence.
 If Rome itself could fall, what place was safe?
-The event spurred a crisis of faith among both pagans and Christians.
-Pagans blamed the Empire's adoption of Christianity for angering the old gods.
+Pagans blamed the empire's adoption of Christianity for angering the old gods.
 Christians struggled to explain how God could allow the seat of Christian empire to fall to heretical Arians.
+Both communities were shaken in ways that went well beyond the physical damage to the city's buildings and storehouses.

 St. Augustine of Hippo wrote his masterwork "City of God" partly in response to these questions, arguing that earthly kingdoms must fall while only the heavenly kingdom endures.
 The sack thus contributed to fundamental shifts in how both classical and Christian civilization viewed history, power, and divine providence.